 “Virginia,” she warns, picking up one box and then another, finding her balance.
 “Another get-rich-quick scheme?”

 “Ha.
 No.” It’s not.
 “I’m not an idiot.”

 Georgia lifts a teasing eyebrow.
 I’d smack her, but my arms are full as well.
 “This is an investment—in me, in my future.”

 “Yes, because you’re an entrepreneur.”
 Georgia almost chokes while exaggerating the French pronunciation.

 “One day, you’ll see.”

 “I’ll see when you’ve paid me all the back rent.”
-Georgia pushes open the building’s main door with her butt, and I follow her inside, Mr. Bernard’s check burning a hole in my pocket.
+Georgia pushes open our door with her butt, and I follow her inside with Mr. Bernard’s check burning a hole in my pocket.

 The plants from the four boxes cover our kitchen table and the counter beside the fridge.
 Aside from the bonsai trees, all the other plants really are too far gone to save.
 It breaks my heart, but I empty their soil into the compost bin in the backyard.
 Our ground-floor suite is too small for two people, but the giant yard more than makes up for it.
 And the landlord lets us pay part of our rent in-kind—which means I make sure the gardens are well cared for in exchange for a hundred-dollar discount on my share.

 With the pots soaking in the bathtub, I make dinner while my sister hand-stitches the final touches on a 1950s dress pattern in our living room-slash-studio.
 Unsolvable Crimes: Solved plays in the background.
 We’ve seen every episode at least twice and have turned the show into a predinner drinking game we call “Truth or Lie.”